Mevlana Straße Nr:54, D:B Blok, Muratpaşa/ANTALYA +90 549 502 50 41

 What is a filling for a tooth?

-A dental filling is a treatment used to restore a tooth that has been damaged by decay, wear, or trauma—so it can function properly, remain strong, and look natural.
-The main goal is to rebuild the lost tooth structure and help prevent further deterioration.
+A dental filling is a way to fix a tooth that has been damaged by disease, wear, or trauma so that it works, stays strong, and looks good again.
+The goal of this process is to bring the tooth's structure back to its original state and stop it from decaying any more.

 When is a dental filling needed?

-• Fractures or cracks from trauma or accidents.
+• Fractures and cracks brought on by trauma or accidents.

 What is the dental filling procedure like?

-• Cleaning: The decayed part of the tooth is removed and the area is cleaned and disinfected.
+Cleaning: The tooth's decayed portion is entirely removed, and the surrounding area is thoroughly cleaned and sanitized.

 Benefits of dental fillings

-• Extends the life of the tooth: Helps block bacteria and prevents decay from progressing to more invasive treatments such as root canal treatment.
+• Extends the life of the tooth: Stops decay and bacteria from getting into the tooth, which means no more invasive treatments like root canals.

-• Improves comfort: Can reduce sensitivity and pain, making it easier to chew and bite.
+• Makes you feel better: Lessens tooth sensitivity and pain, which makes it easier to chew and bite.

 How long can you wait to eat after getting a filling?